 Venice is special and it is easy to get confused

-All the following questions and misconceptions are absolutely legitimate and are part of traveling to foreign places: this collection is not meant to blame or make fun of people, but rather to address the most common doubts and false beliefs and try to answer them.
+This collection is not meant to make fun of people but rather to address the most common questions and false beliefs, and try to answer them.

 Are there people living in Venice?

-Yes, the population living in Venice is just under 55.000 inhabitants as of July 2016.
+Yes, the population living in Venice is just above 50.000 inhabitants as of March 2022.

 When does Venice close?